ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+* June 2023: Our work on tactile representation learning with masked autoencoders has been accepted to IROS 2023, congratulations to Guan and the team!
+* June 2023: Our Robot Live Lab demo has been successully livestreamed on Youtube, check out [this link](https://www.youtube.com/watch?v=56y2nlB5VYg) for the recording of our demo!
+* June 2023: I am honoured to receive the Early Career Award from the UK-RAS!
+* May 2023: Our work on leveraging multi-modal sensing for robotic insertion tasks in R&D laboratories has been accepted to CASE 2023, congratulations to Aaron and the team!
-* Apr 2023: Our work on simulating optical tactile sensors of complex morphologies has been accepted to RSS 2023 conference, congratulations to Daniel and the team!
+* Apr 2023: Our work on simulating optical tactile sensors of complex morphologies has been accepted to RSS 2023 conference, congratulations to Daniel and the team! [paper link](https://arxiv.org/abs/2305.12605) [project website](https://danfergo.github.io/geltip-sim/)
 * Apr 2023: Our paper on domain adaptation for Sim2Real transfer of tactile images is accepted to IEEE Transactions on Measurement and Instrumentation, congratulations to Kun and the team!
 * Mar 2023: Our TouchRoller paper is accepted to Sensors, congratulations to Guanqun and the team! [paper link](https://www.mdpi.com/1424-8220/23/5/2661)
 * Feb 2023: We will organise a Special Issue in Tactile Robotics at IEEE Transactions on Robotics (T-RO), stay tuned!